eurisko-us/eurisko-us.github.io/_pages/person-00-justin-skycak.md

 I run Eurisko together with Jason Roberts.
 I teach all the classes, create the curriculum / problem sets, and maintain the Eurisko website.
 I also work extensively with Math Academy, developing algorithms and content for the online system.

-Before working on Eurisko / Math Academy, I
+<font size="3em">Before working on Eurisko / Math Academy, I
 <ul>
 <li>spent several years building machine learning models as a data scientist at a consulting company called Aunalytics,</li>
 <li>modified a deep neural network to more closely emulate a brain during an internship at Los Alamos National Laboratory, and</li>